dwyl/learn-elixir/README.md

 Next we map over the now 'chunked' range and call the spawn function.
-This spawns 4 new processes running the `_spawn_function/1`, sends them each a message, and waits for a response message.
+This spawns 4 new processes running the `_spawn_function/1`, sends them each a message and waits for a response message.

 The `_spawn_function` function is pretty simple.
 It uses the exact same pattern we used in our `add` function earlier.
 It receives a message with the senders